 We welcome everyone regardless of race, creed, faith, nationality, etc. It is non-denominational and privately owned.
-We also welcome pets in our special section, "Best Friends" or if space is available you may be able to bury them near your own plot.
+We also welcome pets, if space is available you may be able to bury them near your own plot.

 How complicated is it to take care of the deceased at home?

 Some would have you believe that once dead the body turns into a bacteria infested object.
 There are a few steps to take in order to best keep the body until time of burial or cremation, however, it is much easier than you would think.
 It is imperative prior to making the decision to have a home funeral that each family have sufficient support to carry out the entire process.
 I will hold a class for 6 people or a group to show what needs to be done.
 If after you've taken the class you need reassurance or advice I am happy to help at no charge.

 Does a funeral home have to transport the body?

 I've found nothing stating that it is prohibited, but that it is at the discretion of the facility where the body is located.
 Unless proven otherwise you should be able to transport your own loved one in any conveyance you have and deemed appropriate.
 You should check with the facility your loved one is in if they are not at home.
 As a means of respect, the body should be wrapped or enclosed so it is not in view of the public.
 There are, of course, laws against abuse of a corpse and I'm certainly not encouraging that.
 In my research, I've found that families have used a van, SUV or pick-up truck.
 Is there really anything about a hearse (which you are charged for) that is more respectful or loving?
 In the case of pre-need, it is advised to ask the facility where your loved one is located whether they will release a body to the family.
 I am happy to assist in this task.